France targets sexual harassment with on-the-spot fines

 Together with the age of consent, one of the most eye-catching aspects of the bill, whose main points have been publicly debated over the past few months, has been the plan to punish sexual harassment on the street with fines.

-Schiappa said on Tuesday that the fines, to be paid on the spot by offenders, would range from 90 euros to 750 euros ($110 to $920).
-They could be higher for repeat offenders or in the case of aggravating circumstances.
+Schiappa said the fines, to be paid on the spot by offenders, would range from 90 euros to 750 euros ($110 to $920).
+They could reach 1,500 euros in the case of aggravating circumstances and 3,000 euros for repeat offenders.

-“The idea is that it is high enough to be a deterrent but also that we could be sure the harasser can pay it immediately, so that the law can be efficient,” Schiappa said in a Facebook Live session.
+“It is crucial that the laws of the republic make it clear that it is not allowed to harass or intimidate women ... whether in the public space, on public transport or online,” Schiappa told a news conference.
+“There can be no lawless zones.”

+Ninety-two percent of those surveyed agreed with extending the statute of limitations, 90 percent backed punishing harassment on the streets and 69 percent supported setting at 15 the age for sexual consent, the poll carried out on March 1 and 2 for viehealthy.com website showed.

-However, critics have either questioned how the law could be applied or mocked it as an end to French romance.
+However, critics, including actress Catherine Deneuve, have either questioned how the law could be applied or mocked it as an end to French romance.

-Responding to such criticism, Schiappa told Reuters last year: “There is some reluctance, some say we will kill the culture of the ‘French lover’... if we punish street harassment.”
+Responding to such criticism, Schiappa told Reuters last year: “There is some reluctance, some say we will kill the culture of the ‘French lover’ if we punish street harassment.”

 “But it’s the opposite.
 We want to preserve seduction, chivalry and ‘l’amour à la francaise’ by saying what is key is consent.
 Between consenting adults everything is allowed, we can seduce, talk, but if someone says ‘no’, it’s ‘no’ and it’s final,” she said.